3

 PASC conference

-The Platform for Advanced Scientific Computing (PASC) conference is a popular event for sharing the latest developments and findings in the field of computational sciences.
+The Platform for Advanced Scientific Computing (PASC) conference is a popular annual event for sharing the latest developments and findings in the field of computational sciences.
 Held each year in Switzerland, this year PASC will return to Zurich under the theme Synthesizing Applications Through Learning and Computing.
 With a general focus this year on the grand challenge of combining physics-based simulations with novel machine learning and AI based methods to address interdisciplinary problems in science, PASC always attracts a very wide ranging audience and is an excellent way in which traditionally disparate fields can connect.

 A major component of PASC are the mini-symposia, which is a two hour session focussed on a specific topic.
 Combining technical talks with panels, these enable world experts in a specific topic to connect with the wider PASC audience to discuss how these fields can be leveraged by the wider scientific computing community most effectively.

-This minisymposium will explore the tension between high-order discretisation methods for PDEs and the fact that many physical phenomena are non-smooth.
-It will consist of talks by Marc Marot-Lassauzaie (TU Munich), Jemma Shipton (Exeter and part of the ExCALIBUR parallel in time and RSE training projects) and Olindo Zanotti (Trento); a discussion session will explore how the advantages of sophisticated PDE solvers and Machine Learning can be combined productively.
+The Modern PDE discretisation methods and solvers in a non-smooth world minisymposium will explore the tension between high-order discretisation methods for PDEs and the fact that many physical phenomena are non-smooth.
+High order discretisations in space and time can make optimal use of FLOP-bound exascale hardware and have the potential to unlock additional parallelism.
+However, it is an open question how these methods can be applied to time-dependent PDEs with elliptic constraints.
+This session will consist of talks by Marc Marot-Lassauzaie (TU Munich), Jemma Shipton (Exeter and part of the ExCALIBUR parallel in time and RSE training projects) and Olindo Zanotti (Trento); a discussion session will explore how the advantages of sophisticated PDE solvers and Machine Learning can be combined productively.